neutronth/speedtest-lite/README.md

                         servers, eg. TH, JP, US --insecure            Allow connections to speedtest.net SSL with no certificate check
+  --source ADDRESS      bind the testing connections to ADDRESS
-  --version             show the version number and exit
+                        the testing will originate from this ADDRESS --version             show the version number and exit
 ```